François Tomasini: Arrest, trial and execution

-Tomasini vanished from the authorities' radar for next two months.
-On 11 January 1914, he was arrested in the village of Luciana, where he was being sheltered by a local named Ange-Paul Giorgetti, who was himself detained for harboring a fugitive.
-Shortly after, Tomasini was put on trial for the murders, which he claimed to have committed in self-defense after Sarti had attacked him unprovoked.
+Tomasini vanished from the authorities' radar for the next two months.
+On 11 January 1914, he was arrested in the village of Luciana, where he was being sheltered by a local named Ange-Paul Giorgetti, who was himself detained for harbouring a fugitive.
+Shortly after, Tomasini was put on trial for the murders, which he claimed to have committed in self-defence after Sarti had attacked him unprovoked.
 His statements were not believed, as several witnesses had seen him travel back to the crime scene, where he placed his revolver in Sarti's hands to make it appear as if the former had been the attacker.
 In an effort to prevent them from testifying against him, Tomasini's brother, Joseph, threatened to harm them, for which he would later be arrested.

 On 26 July 1914, François Tomasini was found guilty of the two murders and sentenced to death.
-During his final statement to the juries and the court, Tomasini continued to profess his innocence and claim that it was done in self-defense.
+During his final statement to the jury and the court, Tomasini continued to profess his innocence and claim that it was done in self-defence.
 On 23 December 1914, he was taken to the local prison in Bastia and promptly executed in the early morning hours.